FILE UNDER: BEATLES

 COUNTERFEITS AND COPIES

-The same matrix was used for a more common pressing, that was distributed with an insert featuring several photos derived from a film strip.
+The same matrix was used for a more common version, which was distributed with an insert featuring several photos derived from a film strip.
 The jacket was a custom jacket for other records, a Buck Owens LP jacket was seen, turned inside out, so that the printed part with the Buck Owens cover was on the inside of the jacket.
 This version had white blank labels.
 A further pressing of the FILE-A- / FILE B stampers came with the Verzyl label and was distributed in the second half of the eighties.
-This last version featured, at least in some copies, a one-sided 7" single with an acoustic version of While My Guitar Gently Weeps, take 1, EMI studios, July 25, 1968, in a sleeve that reproduced the sleeve of the 2-LP set LIVE AT ABBEY ROAD STUDIOS, from which the track was lifted.
+This last version featured, at least in some copies, a one-sided 7" single with an acoustic version of While My Guitar Gently Weeps, take 1, EMI Studios, July 25, 1968, in a sleeve that reproduced the sleeve of the 2-LP set LIVE AT ABBEY ROAD STUDIOS, from which the track was lifted.

 THE DUTCH COPY